vincenzo2202/Backend_tatto-studio_API_DB/README.md

                "id": 60
             }
         ```
-         - Auth: `Introduce el token para obtener la cita detallada`
+         - Auth: `Enter the token to get the detailed appointment`

     - APPOINTMENT VALIDATION